Xthe23/CryptoClustering/README.md

 - Clone the repository.
 - Ensure you have Jupyter notebook installed or use Google Colab to open the .ipynb file.
 - Install the required Python packages: pandas, scikit-learn, and hvplot.
-- Run the notebook cells sequentially to reproduce the analysis and view the clustering results.
+- Run the notebook cells sequentially to reproduce the analysis and view the clustering results